Personal Injury

 Understanding Compensation for Minors

-• Parents may recover certain expenses they incurred on behalf of the child, such as medical costs.
+• Parents may recover certain expenses they incurred on behalf of the child, such as past medical costs.

 • Some settlements establish trust accounts to protect funds until the child reaches adulthood.
+The use of a trust can also help preserve public assistance benefits such as disability payments when applicable.

 Because minors cannot manage their own finances, courts implement safeguards like trust accounts and structured settlements to ensure that compensation is used responsibly for medical care, education, and future needs.
 Given these legal safeguards, court approval is often required before finalizing settlements.